 Assemblies and Acts of Collective Worship

 Someries Infant and Nursery School is a community school.
-Assemblies and Acts of Collective Worship are therefore important parts of the school day as they gives us the opportunity to come together as a community.
-Assemblies and Acts of Collective Worship are attended by all pupils, staff and any visitors in school are very welcome to join in.
+Assemblies and acts of collective worship are therefore important parts of the school day as they give us the opportunity to come together as a community.
+Assemblies and acts of collective worship are attended by all pupils, staff and any visitors in school are very welcome to join in.

 Read our policy for assemblies and acts of collective worship

 This policy and guidelines outlines assessment procedures throughout the school.

 Someries Infant School aims to maximise attendance rates and secure high levels of punctuality in order to ensure that all pupils are able to take full advantage of the learning experiences available to them.